Bures geodesics and quantum metrology: Geodesics as physical evolutions

-The geodesics $\gamma_{\geo,V}$ in Theorem~\ref{prop-Bures_geodesics} are given in terms of two invertible states $\rho$ and $\sigma$.
+The geodesics $\gamma_{\geo,V}$ in Theorem~\ref{prop-Bures_geodesics} depend on two invertible states $\rho$ and $\sigma$.
 The purifications $\ket{\Psi}\in \Kk$ of $\rho$ are entangled system-ancilla states.
-However, since one can choose $\rho$ to be any state on $\gamma_{\geo,V}$, $\rho$ can be taken to lie on the boundary $\partial \states$.
+However, since one can choose any initial state on the geodesic, $\rho$ can be taken to lie on the boundary $\partial \states$ of quantum states.
 Recall that all geodesics intersect $\partial \states$, see Sec.~\ref{sec-int_Bures_geodesics_with_boundary}.
 Let us discuss the special case for which $\gamma_{\geo,V}$ has an intersection with $\partial \states$ given by a pure state.
 For instance, all geodesics of a qubit satisfy this hypothesis (since $\partial \Ee_{\complex^2}$ is the set of pure qubit states).
 One may then choose the initial state $\rho$ on $\gamma_{\geo,V}$ to be a pure state $\rho_\psi=\ketbra{\psi}{\psi}$ having purifications $ \ket{\Psi}= \ket{\psi} \ket{\alpha} $ given by product states, where $\ket{\alpha}$ is an arbitrary ancilla pure state.
 This means that the system and ancilla are initially uncorrelated.
-As pointed out in Sec.~\ref{sec-int_Bures_geodesics_with_boundary}, there is up to time reversal only one geodesics $\gamma_{\geo}$ passing through $\rho_\psi$ and $\sigma$, corresponding to $V = \identity$.
-In this setting, one can extend the quantum evolution (\ref{eq-open_Q_system_geo_dynamics}) to arbitrary (pure or mixed) initial states $\nu_\SSS \in \states$ of the system, by defining
+In that case one can extend the quantum evolution (\ref{eq-open_Q_system_geo_dynamics}) to arbitrary (pure or mixed) initial states $\nu_\SSS \in \states$ of the system, by defining